boundtotheearth/tp/docs/UserGuide.md

     ![Walkthrough of Editing a Task Diagram Step 2](images/EditTaskDiagram2.png)

-3. You edited a task in the task list as shown below.
+3. You have edited task 3 as shown below.

     ![Walkthrough of Editing a Task Diagram Step 3](images/EditTaskDiagram3.png)